THE TECHNICAL COLLECTION

 Thus, from the clay tablet incised by the calamus of cuneiform writing to the printing cylinders of the 20th century, via the block line founders of the 19th century, the improvement (or abandonment!) of techniques crosses the centuries and is chronologically reproduced by our technical collection.

-The writing revolution, the printing revolution, the industrial revolution and the chemical revolution: this collection also aims to highlight all the actors in the chain of writing and books, the advances of some influencing the possibilities of others.
+The writing revolution, the printing revolution, the industrial and chemical revolution: this collection also proposes to highlight all the actors in the chain of writing and books, the advances of some influencing the possibilities of others.